 - Water is the lifeline of the summer garden.
 When planting, add SaturAid to dry and porous sandy soils and to pots and baskets, it will help distribute water to the root zone and also help the soil hold on to moisture.

 - Water flowers in the garden when the sun is low, either morning or evening.
 Do not water them in the heat of the day.

-- Dahlias – taller types may need staking and tying to prevent heavy stems of flowers from falling over.
+- Stake taller dahlias and gladiolus to prevent stems of flowers from falling over.

 - Sweet peas – keep providing support for the vines to climb up, more vines mean more flowers.